Sajalol/rest_api_5/README.md

 1. **Task Management**: Users can create, read, update, and delete tasks through the API endpoints.
 Tasks can also be filtered, searched, and sorted according to different criteria.

-   Example: To create a new task, make a POST request to `/todo/task-create/` with the required task data in the request body.
+   * Example: To create a new task, make a POST request to `/todo/task-create/` with the required task data in the request body.

 2. **User Management and Authentication**: The API handles user registration, authentication, and management.
 It provides endpoints for user registration, login, and user detail retrieval.

-   Example: To register a new user, follow the instructions provided by Django's built-in authentication views for user registration.
-Typically, this involves submitting a registration form, which creates a new user in the database.
-Or create a new user through `/admin`
+3. **Adding Users through Django Admin Panel**: Administrators can add users directly through the Django admin panel.
+This allows them to create users with specific roles and permissions without requiring the user to go through the registration process.

+   * Example: To add a new user through the Django admin panel, navigate to `/admin` and log in with an admin account.
+Once logged in, go to the "Users" section and click "Add User."
+Fill out the required fields, such as the username and password, and set the desired user permissions.
+Click "Save" to create the new user.

 3. **File Attachment Support**: Users can attach files to tasks, which are stored using Cloudinary.
 The API provides endpoints for uploading and managing these files.

-   Example: To attach a file to a task, include the file in the request body when making a POST or PUT request to the appropriate task-related endpoint.
+   * Example: To attach a file to a task, include the file in the request body when making a POST or PUT request to the appropriate task-related endpoint.

 4. **Custom Permissions**: The API implements custom permissions to ensure that users can only access and modify their own tasks and account details.

-   Example: A user without admin permissions cannot access or modify another user's tasks or account details.
+   * Example: A user without admin permissions cannot access or modify another user's tasks or account details.

 5. **Pagination**: The API supports pagination for task lists to improve performance and user experience when dealing with large sets of tasks.

-   Example: When requesting a list of tasks at `/todo/task-list/`, the response will be paginated.
+   * Example: When requesting a list of tasks at `/todo/task-list/`, the response will be paginated.
 To navigate through pages, use the `page` query parameter in the request URL (e.g., `/todo/task-list/?page=2`).

 6. **Admin Interface**: The Django REST API provides an admin interface for managing tasks, users, and other application data.
 Administrators can access the admin panel to create, update, and delete tasks, as well as manage users and their permissions.

-   Example: To access the admin interface, navigate to `/admin` and log in with an admin account.
+   * Example: To access the admin interface, navigate to `/admin` and log in with an admin account.
 Once logged in, you can manage tasks, users, and other application data.

 <br>